-Availability and formats
+Principle 1: Availability and formats

-- 7. The majority of the information published by the Scottish Civil Justice Council is available on its website: www.scottishciviljusticecouncil.gov.uk.
-Where the information is published online, links are provided to relevant website pages or other sites as appropriate. - 8.
-If you do not have access to the internet you can contact the Council's Secretariat and request the information in paper form.
-In some cases a charge may be required for hard copy material. - 9.
+- 8. The majority of the information published by the Council is available on its website: www.scottishciviljusticecouncil.gov.uk.
+Where the information is published online, links are provided to relevant website pages or other sites as appropriate. - 9.
+If you cannot reasonably access the information online, you can contact the Council's Secretariat and request the information in paper form.
+In some cases a charge may be required for hard copy material. - 10.
 Any charge for information will be determined on a case by case basis where an adjustment may be required for someone with additional needs.
 Should a charge apply to the information you have requested you will be told about this at the time of your request and provided with details of the basis of that charge.
-Any charges are payable in advance. - 10.
+Any charges are payable in advance. - 11.
 This publication scheme will be reviewed regularly to accurately reflect the full range of information published.